 Senior Consultant / Ph.D., P.E. / Las Vegas

-Dr. Chen has a long track record of research in multiple aspects of orthopedic biomechanics and musculoskeletal tissue regeneration such as sports medicine/injury, osteoporosis, bone fracture and spinal injury.
-He served as a faculty member at the Hospital for Special Surgery in Cornell Medical Center from 1997 to 2010 and then later at the University of Texas Southwestern Medical Center from 2010 to 2017.
-Dr. Chen has an extensive publication record addressing basic, applied, and clinical orthopedic topics, and has performed collaborative research with other intramural departments as well as outside academic and industrial institutions.
-His studies were supported by the National Institutes of Health (NIH), the Department of Defense, and numerous research foundations (Arthritis Foundation, ANRF AOSSM, OTA, and OREF).
+Dr. Chen’s experience includes orthopedic biomechanics, traumatic (sub-traumatic) injuries, and musculoskeletal tissue regeneration such as orthopedic surgical repair of soft tissues (cartilage, ligament/tendon, meniscus, and spinal disc), bone fracture/healing, as well as soft tissue injuries.
+He has an extensive publication record addressing basic, applied, and clinical orthopedic topics, and has performed collaborative research with other intramural departments as well as outside academic and industrial institutions.
+His studies were supported by the National Institutes of Health (NIH), Department of Defense, and numerous research foundations (ANRF, AOSSM, OTA, and OREF).

-- B.S. - Mechanical Engineering - National Taiwan University
+• Mechanical Engineering, B.S.: National Taiwan University